Seattle leaders pledge increased protections for Asian Americans after Georgia shootings

 “We also stand together with our Asian American community against the rise of hate crimes toward Asian Americans, which especially target Chinese Americans.
 In Seattle and across our nation, our Asian American neighbors, places of worship, and businesses have been deliberately targeted by racism, xenophobia, and acts of violence related to misconceptions of COVID-19.
 Just this weekend after repeated incidents in our community, Seattle came together to stand against this hatred toward Asian Americans.
 Governor Locke so clearly said ‘hate is a virus.’
 And through our acts, we must each be the cure.”

-Tuesday’s shootings at three Atlanta-area massage parlors raised fears that the attack was yet another hate crime against Asian Americans.
+Georgia officials say the suspect blames his actions on his “sex addiction” and may have been headed to Florida to carry out further attacks on porn industry, they are still investigating that Tuesday’s shootings at three Atlanta-area massage parlors raised fears of yet another hate crime against Asian Americans.

 Police arrested a 21-year-old Georgia man and said the motive wasn’t immediately known, though he is white and local authorities say they will consider whether race was a factor.